Card Summary Table

 Sign-Up Bonus And Earning Cash Back

-This reward card carries a modest annual fee of $95 (up from $75 previously), but high cash-back possibilities in the categories of U.S. supermarkets (6%), U.S. gas stations (3%), and select U.S. department stores (3%).
+You’ll get a $0 intro annual fee for the first year of card membership.
+After that, this reward card carries a modest annual fee of $95 (up from $75 previously), but high cash-back possibilities in the categories of U.S. supermarkets (6%), U.S. gas stations (3%), and select U.S. department stores (3%).
 There is a 1% cashback on everything else.

 Those who like to cook at home will see the biggest benefits.
 With a 6% cashback offer, every time you spend $100 at the supermarket you’ll get $6 back to pay off your bill.